lilsnoops2/anm_itops_playbooks/README.md

 <summary>upgrade-ios_iosxe</summary>

 ### `upgrade-ios_iosxe`
-This playbook will complete the upgrade on dveices that we're prestaged previously.
+This playbook will complete the upgrade on devices that we're prestaged previously.

 **Summary/Overview of tasks:**
-* Loads the commands needed to start the upgarde from previous playbook vars
+* Loads the commands needed to start the upgrade from previous playbook vars
-* Writes the confog to memory
+* Writes the config to memory
-* Runs install command for IOS-XE dveices (converts to install mode for IOS-XE devices running in bundle
+* Runs install command for IOS-XE devices (converts to install mode for IOS-XE devices running in bundle
-* Runs archive download-sw for bunbdle IOS devices
+* Runs archive download-sw for bundle IOS devices
 * Waits for device to reboot and asserts that is running the new target version

 **Supported OS:**